thetamind/gilded_rose_kata_elixir/README.md

 Execute the tests:

 ```
-$ elixir guilded_rose_test.exs
+$ elixir gilded_rose_test.exs
 ```

-Unit tests were written based on the specification in the [requirements document](guilded_rose_requirements.txt).
+Unit tests were written based on the specification in the [requirements document](gilded_rose_requirements.txt).
 They are not exhaustive.
 For example, the minimum quality limit is only checked for generic items.

 There is one acceptance test matching the expected output provided for [TextTest][texttest].
 Rather than attempt to install TextTest I wrote a [simple driver](gilded_rose_driver.ex) that generates the report.